The ladder trick is a well-known chess tactic that usually involves your opponent’s queen and rook. It’s a very useful pattern to know!

-Here’s an example of the ladder trick in it’s simplest form:
+Here’s an example of the ladder trick in its simplest form:

 Here’s another position that shows the same ladder trick idea in a slightly more complex situation:

-If you understand how the ladder trick works, then it will be easier to find in more complex situations too:
+If you understand how the ladder trick works, then it will be easier to find it in more complex situations too:

-1.Bxd5 draws the black queen away from defending the e8-square and at the same time it opens the e-file for the rook on e1.
-If black recaptures the white bishop (with their queen), then that would allow white to use the ladder trick.
+Diagram above: Bxd5 draws the black queen away from defending the e8-square and at the same time it opens the e-file for the white rook on e1.
+White essentially won a piece because if black recaptures the white bishop (Qxd5?) then that would allow white to use the ladder trick.

-1.Re8+ illustrates “removing the defender” since the black rook on e8 is supposed to defend the queen on d5.
-But note that the above solution could also depend on the pinning motif.
-(That is if black now plays 2… Kh7 instead of 2… Rxe8).
+Diagram above: Re8+ illustrates “removing the defender” since the black rook on e8 is supposed to defend the queen on d5.
+But what happens if black now plays Kh7, instead of Rxe8 (as in the diagram below)?